roberts-farm-of-ideas/template/README.md

 ## How to Use
 You are free to use this idea in whatever way you like.
 I put this material under CC-BY license, just to make it legally clear, but: "Gedanken sind frei" (ideas are free) -- I don't expect them to be protectable anyway.

+## About this Farm of Ideas
-I use this repository to store ideas I would like to develop into scientific progress some day.
+This "Farm of Ideas" is supposed to store ideas I would like to develop into scientific progress some day, and to store their progression from initial idea being had, over keeping them alive, to growing them into something real and then "harvesting".

 If you are faster in developing them, I am happy with you and for the world! :) Just to avoid me having spend time on something you already realized then, I would be grateful for a short letting-me-know email.

-## About this farm of ideas
-This farm of ideas is supposed to store the progression of initial ideas being had, over keeping them alive, to growing them into something real and then "harvesting".
-Whatever that means...

 ## About me
 See [https://robert-giessmann.de](https://robert-giessmann.de).